-This jewel of a contemporary christian song was written and composed by Ms. Kathy Brigman Haupt in the early 1980's.
-(She slightly revised a few of the original words and melody when she recorded it several years later with David on the way to David's mother's memorial.
-The version of words and melody used on this recording is from her later slight revision.)
+This jewel of a contemporary christian song was written and composed by Ms. Kathy Brigman Haupt in the early 1980's for her grandmother's memorial service.
+(She very slightly revised it in 1989 when she recorded it with David on her way to sing it at David's mother's memorial, Kathy's great aunt.
+The version of words and melody used on this recording are from her 1989 slight revision.)

-Her original simple solo folk version has been heard by only a few on the occassions she performed it for family memorials.
-Happily, she granted TortoiseClimbing Audio™ permission to arrange and record her song on the companion recording.
+Until now, her simple, solo folk version has only been heard by a few on the occassions she performed it for family memorials.
+Happily, she granted TortoiseClimbing Audio™ permission for David to create an arrangement and record the version of her song on the album, Hymns and Songs of My Mother, and offered as a single.

-Very special thanks to Ms. Brigman Haupt for granting permission to create the more expansive vocal and instrumental arrangement, and to include her song on this album.
+Very special thanks to Ms. Kathy Brigman Haupt for granting permission to TortoiseClimbing Audio™ to create this arrangement and recording of this wonderfully expressive song.

-Althought this is a contemporary christian song, i.e., not a traditional hymn, David's mother wanted it included as one of their favorite songs on the album.
-She had strong emotional feelings about this song which presumably flowed from both it being a hauntingly beautiful song, plus it was written for her sister's funneral by their dear friend and her sister's grand-daughter.
+Althought this is a contemporary christian song, i.e., not a traditional hymn, David's mother wanted it included as one of their favorite songs.
+She had strong emotional feelings about this song which flowed from it both being a hauntingly beautiful song, plus it was written for her sister's funneral by their dear friend and her sister's grand-daughter.

-How taken David's mother was with the personalness of this song is illustrated by the fact that when Donna (another of David's mother's grand-nieces) sent his mother a framed copy from Alaska of the original words, she hung them in a very visible, personal place on her bedroom wall.
-They remained there until she died.
-David now has that framed copy.
+David's mother was very taken with the personalness of this song.
+When Donna (another of David's mother's grand-nieces) sent his mother a framed copy from Alaska of the original words, she hung them in a very visible, personal place on her bedroom wall, where they remained until she died.
+(David now has that framed copy.)

-TortoiseClimbing Audio™ may work with that older guitar recording to produce an alternative, simpler version for later release.
+Note.
+TortoiseClimbing Audio™ may work with that older guitar recording to produce an alternative, simpler accompaniment version for later release.

 Ms. Fern Brigman died very suddenly and unexpectedly while on that trip in Alaska.
 Because Kathy was very close to her grandmother, she wrote the words and music for this song as a tribute for her grandmother's memorial, David's aunt.

-It was Ms. Brigman Haupt's cousin Donna in Alaska who had a few framed copies of the song's original words artistically prepared, one of which she sent to David's mother.
+It was Ms. Brigman's cousin Donna in Alaska who had a few framed copies of the song's original words artistically prepared, one of which she sent to David's mother.
+She also had a recording made by Kathy transcribed creating sheet music.

 She recalled her feelings at the moment of being notified her grandmother had died unexpectedly, as being –